teoria-de-control-en-arduino-el-controlador-pid

 The integral component applies an action that is proportional to the integral of the error over time.
 Equivalently, it responds proportionally to the sum of all previous errors.

-Graphically, it corresponds to the area enclosed under the error curve, which is also the same as the area between the output and the setpoint.
+Graphically it corresponds to the area enclosed under the error curve, which is also the same as the area between the output and the setpoint.
 In the discrete domain, the integral is replaced by a discrete method for its calculation, such as calculation using rectangles or trapezoids.

 Behavior

 On the other hand, keep in mind that the integral term only responds to the area between the output and the setpoint.
-A consequence of this is that if we have accumulated (for example) an error for being below the setpoint, the only way the integral term has to compensate for it is to be above for a while.
+A consequence of this is that if we have accumulated (for example) an error by being below the setpoint, the only way the integral term has to compensate for it is to be above for a while.

 Motivation